 Call (573) 526-6153 ext.
 2647

-The Application (SHP-980) must be completed in full, explaining what functions your organization/agency/school performs that specifically serves children, elderly or disabled persons;
+The Application (SHP-980) must be completed in full, explaining what functions your organization/agency/school performs that specifically serve children, elderly or disabled persons.

-The User Agreement must be signed by the entity head and signifies an understanding that the criminal history record information received through this program, in part, is to be used for the purposes for which it was intended and must be maintained in a secure and confidential manner.
+The User Agreement (SHP-982) must be signed by the entity representative/head and signifies an understanding that the criminal history record information received through this program, in part, is to be used for the purposes for which it was intended and must be maintained in a secure and confidential manner.

 The program review process is approximately two weeks from date of receipt.
 Once approved, the qualified entity will be provided with the program Originating Agency Routing Identifier (ORI) and agency identification code (OCA), the waiver agreement and statement form, and fingerprint services form.